SteelSeries/gamesense-sdk/doc/tutorials/audiovisualizer_tutorial.md

 ))
 ```

 `visualizer-columns` is a symbol that contains a list of lists!
 Each list represents a virtual column for our visualizer and contains a list of HID codes for each key in the column, listed from bottom to top.
-The HID codes are the same as the USB HID spec, with two exeptions: the SteelSeries key is HID code 0xEF and the logo area is HID code 0x00.
+The HID codes are the same as the USB HID spec, with two exceptions: the SteelSeries key is HID code 0xEF and the logo area is HID code 0x00.
 We use nil lists `()` for padding purposes for when there isn't a key on that row of our column.
 Note that the whole thing has an apostrophe before it, this is a shortcut for the GoLisp `quote` primitive.
 This means that nothing inside these lists is evaluated.
 There is an issue with this though; symbols in the lists are not evaluated.
 Luckily this is not an issue for this case.
 If you want to use symbols in `quote`d lists, you have to remember to `eval` those symbols first.

 ```scheme
 (handler "AUDIO"